verrazzano/docs/content/en/docs/reference/API/OAM/LoggingTrait.md

 This sidecar will be attached to the component's pod and will gather logs according to the given Fluentd configuration file.
 In order for the Fluentd DaemonSet to collect the custom logs, the Fluentd configuration file needs to direct the logs to `STDOUT` as demonstrated in the previous example.

-For example, when the [ToDo-List]({{< relref "/docs/samples/todo-list" >}}) example `ApplicationConfiguration` is successfully deployed with a `LoggingTrait`, the `tododomain-adminserver` pod will have a container named `logging-stdout`.
+For example, when the [ToDo-List]({{< relref "/docs/samples/todo-list" >}}) example ApplicationConfiguration is successfully deployed with a LoggingTrait, the `tododomain-adminserver` pod will have a container named `logging-stdout`.
 ```bash
 $ kubectl get pods tododomain-adminserver -n todo-list -o jsonpath='{.spec.containers[*].name}'
   ... logging-stdout ...
 ```
-In this example, the `logging-stdout` container will run the image given in the `LoggingTrait` and a ConfigMap named `logging-stdout-todo-domain-domain` will be created with the custom Fluentd configuration file.
+In this example, the `logging-stdout` container will run the image given in the LoggingTrait and a ConfigMap named `logging-stdout-todo-domain-domain` will be created with the custom Fluentd configuration file.

 #### LoggingTrait